Quantum Closeness Testing: A Streaming Algorithm and Applications: Testing Properties of Collections of Quantum States

-This idea can actually deal with the more general version.
-There are $n$ distributions $\rho_1$, . . . , $\rho_n$ on $\mathcal{D}(\C^{d})$.
-We wish to distinguish between the cases that the $\rho_i$s are identical and the case that there is no quantum state $\sigma$ so that
+In fact, this idea also holds with the more general version of the problem, i.e., where there are $n$ states $\rho_1$, . . . , $\rho_n$ on $\mathcal{D}(\C^{d})$.
+Here, the goal is to distinguish cases where all $\rho_i$ are identical from cases where there is no quantum state $\sigma$ such that